sourcelift-james/everyguest/readme.md

-EveryGuest is a streamlined guest management app designed to simplify and organize all your guest information.
+EveryGuest is a streamlined guest management app designed to simplify and organize guest information all in one place.